 A tarp is necessary in many instances for securing freight on a trailer.
 Think safety when fastening a tarp on a flatbed or step-deck truck.
 Flatbed truck tarp safety requires special care.
-Otherwise, you risk serious injury, not to mention improperly fastened freight that can become loose during transport.
-We’ll explain what NOT to do when working with tarps to secure cargo.
+Otherwise, you risk serious injury, not to mention improperly fastened freight that can come loose during transport.
+We’ll explain what to do when working with tarps to secure cargo.

-1. Neglecting Safety Gear
+1. Wear Safety Gear

 - hard hat